dcomtois/summarytools/README.md

 If your eyes/brain prefer seeing things the other way around, just use `transpose = TRUE`.
-Here, we also select only the statistics we wish to see, and specify `omit.headings = TRUE` to avoid reprinting the same information as above.
+Here, we also select only the statistics we wish to see, and specify `headings = FALSE` to avoid reprinting the same information as above.

 You can specify the stats you wish to report with the `stats` argument,